vgomesfalcao/site-tester/README.md

 # Site Tester

-This package is used to take screenshots of website pages and create a csv file to documentate the test of the application.
+Take screenshots of website pages and create a CSV file to document testing the application

 ## Usage